-I am a volunteer teacher for the MA Small Claims Advisory Service, an organization run by Harvard undergrads that provides legal information about MA small claims law.
+I was a volunteer teacher for the MA Small Claims Advisory Service, an organization run by Harvard undergrads that provides legal information about MA small claims law.
 Being allowed to volunteer requires passing a semester-long course and final exam.

 WiCS Advocacy Council Member

 Harvard Women in Computer Science (WiCS) surveyed 700+ undergraduates about their experience in CS at Harvard.
 I worked on the Survey Team of the WiCS Advocacy Council to analyze the results of that survey and communicate the findings to the rest of Harvard.

 Associate Director of College Outreach

 WECode is the largest student-run Women in CS conference every year.
 Held at Harvard in February 2016, my role was to recruit campus ambassadors around the country, with the goal of building a post-conference community of technical women.

 I was on the teaching staff for CS171 Data Visualization.
 CS171 teaches students to tell a story around a dataset, mainly using the D3.js library (version 4).
 My responsibilities include grading weekly problem sets and holding office hours for students who need help.
 Total of about 5 hours per week.

 Co-founded a society for self-taught coders at Oxford.
 We hold weekly meetups and big termly speaker events, and our teams won at hackathons like OxHack and HackLondon.
 Sponsored by EF, Playfair Capital, GoCardless, OpenSignal and Decoded.

 I learnt to code with Code First: Girls in 2013-14, covering HTML, CSS and Ruby on Rails.
 I was selected as CFG Oxford organiser for the academic year 2014-15; I organised three courses, including booking rooms, liaising with the university and vetting applications.